-To add a custom field to a custom form, navigate to Settings > Loan > Custom Forms > Form Management and select the edit button (a pencil icon) next to the form on which you would like to display the custom field.
+To add a custom field to a custom form, navigate to Settings > Loan > Custom Forms > Form Management and select the edit button (the pencil icon) next to the form on which you would like to display the custom field.

 Once you are in the form editor, select 'Help variables' on right-hand side of the screen.
 Then, using the search bar, search for "Custom Fields".
 Now, select the section containing the custom field that you would like to add to the form (e.g. Collateral, Setup, Settings, etc.).
 Once you have selected the section, you will see a list of custom fields contained in that section.
 If you are editing an HTML form, make sure your cursor is positioned on the form where you would like the custom field variable to show and then select the hyperlink for the field you would like to add from the Expected Values list.